cert-manager/website/content/docs/installation/operator-lifecycle-manager.md

 ## Configuration

+The configuration options are quite limited you install cert-manager using OLM.
+There are a few Deployment settings which can be overridden permanently in the Subscription and most other elements of the cert-manager manifests can be changed by patching the ClusterServiceVersion, but changes to the ClusterServiceVersion are temporary and will be lost if OLM upgrades cert-manager, because an upgrade results in a new ClusterServiceVersion resource.

+### Configuration Via Subscription

 When you create an OLM Subscription you can override *some* of the cert-manager Deployment settings, but the options are quite limited.
+The configuration which you add to the Subscription will be applied immediately to the current cert-manager Deployments.
+It will also be re-applied if OLM upgrades cert-manager.

 > 🔰  Read the [Configuring Operators deployed by OLM](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/design/subscription-config.md#configuring-operators-deployed-by-olm) design doc in the OLM repository.
 >